 Below are pictures of three products all of which are succinite.
 All are 100% genuine amber.

 Beads that pressed into shape from single nuggets of amber.
 They are succinite.
 Genuine amber.
 True Amber.
 Baltic Amber.
 The pressing does nothing to affect the medicinal properties of the amber.
 The IRS spectral curves are identical to those of beads cut from one stone.
-Many times they look identical to beads cut from one nugget.
+Many times they look just like beads cut from one nugget.

 Beads pressed into shape from more than one nugget of amber.
 They are succinite.
 Genuine amber.
 True Amber.
 Baltic Amber.
 The pressing and combining does nothing to affect the medicinal properties of the amber.
 The IRS spectral curves are identical to those of beads cut from one stone.
 Sometimes they look identical to beads cut from one nugget.

-Baltic amber comes from the Baltic Sea region.
+Baltic Amber comes from the Baltic Sea region.
 It lies in the sea bed and in the ground on the seacoast.
-It is petrified tree sap.
+It is petrified resin.
 It is millions of years old.

 Many people want amber that has not been heated because they think it is not genuine amber after it has been heated.
 Such is not the case.
 Sometimes heat clarifies an opaque stone.
 Other times it darkens colors.
 An it also can be used to create small, and very attractive, light reflecting cracks in a clear stone.